conor19w/Binance-Futures-Trading-Bot/README.md

 * __Enable Two-factor Authentication in the security section to keep your crypto safe.__
 * Create a new API key under the API Management section.
 *  [✓] Read Info [✓] Enable Trading [✓] Enable Futures [X] Enable Withdrawals
-* Whitelist your IP address to further secure your account, and so that your API keys don't expire after 1 month.
+* Whitelist your IP address to further secure your account, and so that your API keys don't expire after 3 months.
 * Fill in your api keys into api_secret and api_key in __Config_File.py__
 * [Set up windows to sync time once a day](https://www.makeuseof.com/tag/synchronise-computer-time-internet-custom-schedule-windows-7/#:~:text=Go%20to%20%3E%20Start%20and%20type,on%20the%20right%20hand%20side) if you don't do this binance will eventually reject orders with a timestamp error.
 ---